Tuesday, May 29, 2007

 Julian's Arrival

-We are happy to announce the birth of our first born - Julian, on 28 May 2007 at 8.36pm via Ceasarian section.
+We are happy to announce the birth of our first born - Julian, on 28 May 2007 via Ceasarian section.
 At birth, Julian weighed 3.43kg or 7lb 8oz (not as heavy as expected).
 He is 53cm in length with a head circumference of 37cm (quite a big head).

 Baby Julian is fine and Mummy Angie is recovering well after surgery.
 Thank you for your prayers and support.